Ceramic Dictionary

 es: LAPIZ PARA PINCHAR

-With pliers, cut off the head off the pin, put the blunt end into the mechanical pencil, the same way as you would put in the lead.
+With pliers, cut the head off the pin, put the blunt end into the mechanical pencil in the same way as you would put in the lead.
 This is practical as the pin, just like the lead, can be rolled down when not being used and is safe.

-1) Using a pencil or rod of wood, force a pin into one end with pliers and then with pliers cut off its head.
+1) Using a pencil or rod of wood, force a pin into one end with pliers and then use the pliers to cut off its head.

 ca: PESSIC - Fent un bol amb la tècnica del pessic